masnevanp/c64_emu/README.md

 A hobby project I work on randomly, and just for fun.
 Not very usable yet, and it might stay that way... but that's OK. :)

-Source code is not really in a distributable format (e.g. no build scripts or makefiles).
-For development I have been using Code::Blocks on Windows
-(project files included in the repo, mostly for my own convenience...).

 Tape/disk/cartridge support is not yet implemented, but there is a hack that allows programs to be loaded directly to RAM: place a 'raw' C64 binary (with first 2 bytes holding the target address) to 'data/prg/' and name it 'bin.prg'.
 Then in runtime press F11 to load the binary.
 Not very convenient, but so far it has been good enough for development/testing (most games I have tried seem to work just fine).